What even is a career?

 The people that know you well are good sources of information and support.
 They can help you to understand what your strengths and skills are, what you are good at and how you can take advantage of these qualities in the future.
 A misconception about an industry or career choice could lead into making the wrong choice or put you onto a path that is not right for you.
 It is important that you take ownership of your decisions.
 Consider that you are the one who will have to stay motivated and committed to your choice.

 Start by doing your own research.
 Be pro-active, take up volunteering, extracurricular activities or a part-time job.
-All of these will help you to learn about your strengths and develop new skills.
+These experiences will help you to learn about your strengths and develop new skills.
 Call upon friends who are already working in sectors you have an interest in – just talking to someone within the industry you're interested could be invaluable in helping you to work out the right path for you.